filipliwinski/Synology/src/photo_dumper/README.md

 - [piexif](https://pypi.org/project/piexif/)
 - [tqdm](https://pypi.org/project/tqdm/)

+You can install all the dependencies using pip:

+    pip install -r requirements.txt

 ## How to use

 > The script can be run on your local machine, but as Python 3 is available on DSM 7, it can also be run directly on your NAS.